Stratified Topological Autonomy for Long-Range Coordination (STALC): Graph Planner

 Due to the convexity of this function, we can equivalently express this cost in our optimization problem with a linear term in the cost function that scales with our decision variable $\breve{C}_{\bar{W}_{e,t}}$ and two linear constraints, as described in Proposition~\ref{math:prop:convex}.

 These constraints are for the two line segments seen in Fig.~\ref{fig:cost_of_traversing}.
-We utilize $\phi_{e,t}$ in (\ref{eq:cost:trav2}) as well, so that this term is defined whenever there are vehicles traversing and is zero otherwise.
-Overall, this ensures $\breve{C}_{\bar{W}_{e,t}}$ will go to zero when vehicles are not traversing edge $e$ at time $t$.
+We utilize $\phi_{e,t}$ in (\ref{eq:cost:trav2}) as well, so that $\breve{C}_{\bar{W}_{e,t}}$ will go to zero when vehicles are not traversing edge $e$ at time $t$.
 Since we are optimizing for minimum cost, $\breve{C}_{\bar{W}_{e,t}}$ will be tight to the piecewise linear cost function (\ref{eq:pwl_traversing_convex}).